Medical expert of the article

 They can be very difficult to identify.
 Therefore, when the vagina hurts, it can be dangerous for the female body.

-- There may be pain during bleeding.
+- Pain may occur during bleeding.

 - Vaginal pain can occur during menopause.

-- Causes of pain can be psychological.
+- The causes of pain may be psychological.

-Pain in the vulva and vagina is called in one word - vulvovaginal pain.
-This is a symptom that combines several diseases: vulvodynia (pain in the vagina and vagina of unknown origin), as well as severe pain in the area preceding the vagina (when there is no sexual intercourse, but pain occurs due to tumors, injuries, skin diseases ).
+Pain in the vulva and vagina is called one word - vulvovaginal pain.
+This is a symptom that unites several diseases: vulvodynia (pain in the vagina and vagina of unknown origin), as well as severe pain in the area preceding the vagina (when there is no sexual intercourse, but pain occurs due to tumors, injuries, skin diseases ).

 Pain associated with vaginal dryness and atrophy